darktable/Unity-Plane-Mesh-Splitter/README.md

   - Grid size
   - Multiple axes (in any combination)
   - Ability to generate colliders
-- Keeps original mesh vertex data format
+- Keeps original mesh vertex data attributes
   - Automatically uses 16 or 32 bit indexing based on vertex count
+  - Copies data from the original mesh buffer using memcpy
 - Doesn't modify the existing mesh.
 - Can be used both in editor and at runtime.
 - Submeshes persist when saving the scene.